Last updated 17 January 2021

-Mum, her three kids and their Maui Adventure!
+Mum and her three kids on their Maui adventure

 With ten days and three kids in tow I wanted our first family holiday to Hawaii to be a “slice” of the best Hawaii has to offer.
-Mindful of our particular criteria (family friendly and boy-orientated activities,) I knew if the slices of Hawaii I chose rated highly, we’d be returning for more Hawaii adventures at a later date.
+Mindful of our particular criteria (family-friendly and boy-orientated activities,) I knew if the slices of Hawaii I chose rated highly in their minds, we’d be returning for more Hawaii adventures at a later date.

 Maui – the second largest of the Hawaiian Islands was our first stopover.
 Research indicated Maui was not as populated as Oahu and driving around the island was easy (friend’s advice.)
 Keen to explore parts of the Island, I organised a hire car from the airport.
 The boys pressured me to select the Dodge from the stack of cars in the rental car park.
 A large Yank tank – ideal for cruising to our selected activities including paintball; ziplining; snorkeling; mountain exploring and for Mum: outlet shopping and dining out.

-Our Maui accommodation was Aston Ka’anapali Shores.
-A two bedroom apartment (or condo as the Americans call it) with a fully equipped kitchen including a washing machine and dryer – handy facilities for our family.
+Our Maui accommodation was at Aston Ka’anapali Shores.
+I chose this two-bedroom apartment (or condo as the Americans call it) because it had a fully equipped kitchen including a washing machine and dryer – handy facilities for our family.

-Although I’m not a big fan of cooking when on holidays, having a kitchen made it easy to whip up food for breakfast and lunch.
-The rental car meant stocking up at the Safeway supermarket on the way to the Resort was easy and a fun experience for all of us (new supermarket goodies, always an eye-opener for Tourists.)
-A large supermarket is in walking distance from our hotel – the boys happily took advantage of this to indulge in late night dessert!
+Although I’m not a big fan of cooking when on holidays, having a kitchen made it easy to organise food for breakfast and lunch.
+Having a rental car we stocked up at the Safeway supermarket on the way to the resort.
+A fun experience for all of us (new supermarket goodies, always an eye-opener for tourists.)
+A large supermarket was within walking distance from our hotel – the boys happily took advantage of this to indulge in late-night dessert!

-As with most resorts of this size, you must arrive fairly early in the morning to lay your towel on one of the many lounges to reserve your “spot”.
-My boys would usually take a night swim after dinner in the larger pool.
-They made good use of the warm spa attached to the smaller pool as the cooler night air was fresh.
+As with most larger resorts, you must arrive fairly early in the morning to lay your towel on one of the many lounges and ‘reserve’ your spot.
+My boys would usually take a night swim after dinner in the larger pool, making good use of the warm spa attached to the smaller pool as the night air was on the fresher side.

-I booked our ziplining adventure from Australia choosing Skyline Eco Adventures.
+I booked our ziplining adventure from Australia choosing Skyline Eco-Adventures.
 They offer two ziplining adventures: one in Ka’anapali and the other in Haleakala.
-Because we had a couple of light weight kids in our group (have to be a minimum weight of 60lbs = approx 30kgs) we could only do the ziplining in Haleakala.
+Because we had a couple of lightweight kids in our group (must be a minimum weight of 60lbs = approx 30kgs) we could only do the ziplining in Haleakala.
 From Aston Ka’anapali Shores the drive to Haleakala National Park is 1 hour 20 mins – a stunning drive.

-Despite the lack of enthusiasm to walk around the summit, we were all excited by the 360 degree views of Maui (pulling into a few lookouts on the way down.)
-This and the balloon (not sure how that got in the car) which swelled with the altitude on the way up, made for a memorable Maui road trip adventure!
+Despite the lack of enthusiasm to walk around the summit, we were all excited by the 360-degree views of Maui (stopping at a few lookouts on the way down.)
+And the balloon (not sure how that got in the car) which swelled with the altitude on the way up, made for a memorable Maui road trip adventure!

-On the way back to our Hotel, I was looking forward to watching the sunset over Ka’anapali Beach – with a well earned cocktail in hand.
-Unfortunately we were caught up in a monumental traffic jam.
-There is only one road from Ma’alaea into Ka’anapali and as the map informs (in very fine print) this is a stretch of road renowned for its “share of accidents.”
+On the way back to our hotel, I was looking forward to watching the sunset over Ka’anapali Beach – with a well-earned cocktail in hand.
+Unfortunately, we were caught up in a monumental traffic jam, which we later found out was the result of a motorbike accident.
+There is only one road from Ma’alaea into Ka’anapali and as the map informs (in very fine print) this is a stretch of road renowned for its ‘share of accidents.’
 Crawling in traffic for three hours (a trip normally taking 30 minutes) with three very bored boys and no electronic devices to distract them was NOT one of our Maui highlights!

-Ka’anapali Beach stretches for a few kilometres, but if you enjoy a long beach walk (as I do) it will be hampered by hotels with their perimeters on the actual beach front.
+Ka’anapali Beach stretches for a few kilometres, but if you enjoy a long beach walk (as I do) it will be hampered by hotels and their perimeters on the actual beachfront, preventing beach access, unless you’re staying at the hotel.
 Walking past our Hotel boundary I came across notices along the beach indicating I was about to enter private property – “no trespassing”.
 It was discouraging and a reminder of how spoilt we are with our long expanses of “uninterrupted” beaches in Australia!

-Maui has less commercial feel, there are tourists but not the hordes of them we witnessed in Waikiki.
+Maui felt less commercial and less crowded than Oahu.
+There are tourists, but not the hordes of them we witnessed the following week in Waikiki.
 I came across more Americans from the mainland, Canadians and Australians, although it was interesting to hear comments from shop keepers and café owners telling us they loved our accents (assuming this meant they didn’t hear our accent often.)

-My wish was to see more of Maui – but the actual travel distances were deceiving from a time point of view.
-I am disappointed we did not get to see the Hana Highway – a scenic drive on the north of the Island.
-From Ka’anapali it’s an almost two hour drive to the start of the Hana Highway.
-Add on the actual drive (approximately three hours) equals a very full day.
+I had hoped to see more of Maui, but the actual travel distances were deceiving from a time point of view.
+I am disappointed we did not get to travel along the Hana Highway – a scenic drive in the island’s north.
+From Ka’anapali it’s an almost two-hour drive to the start of the Hana Highway.
+Add on the actual drive (approximately three hours) it becomes a full day.
 A group of Canadians on our zip line tour did the drive the day before and said it was fabulous.
-But on hearing they arrived back at their hotel room at 10pm, I realised that is not easily achieved with kids on your own, unless you have infinite patience and well behaved kids in the car.
-Which ain’t us!
-Another holiday and with adults maybe?
+But on hearing they arrived back at their hotel room at 10 pm, I realised that road trip is not easily achieved with kids on your own unless you have infinite patience and kids who are well-behaved in the cars.

 I wish we had more than five days to explore this magical island.